 - If the laptop is under warranty, it is definitely a better idea to send it in to Dell for repair, but you can also try re-seating the hard drive yourself as well.
 The latter is certainly at your own risk though, and some amount of technical know-how is recommended.

 - This may unfortunately be a hardware issue, with the frequent reboots being caused by a corrupt hard drive that is crashing often.
-In this case, the only option in this case will be to pick up a replacement, or replace the hard drive.
+In this case, the only option in this case will be to pick up a replacement hard drive.

 Problem #3 – Audio issues